 Baggage transfer

 Let us move your bags between stops.
-This service takes your bag to each night's accommodation except for the huts, of which there are 3 on our standard schedule.
-When at huts, your bag goes ahead to the next hotel.
+This service takes your bag to each night's accommodation except for the huts and Eng.
+On these nights your bag goes ahead to the next hotel.
 Please contact us for a baggage price.

 Enquiry Form